-Children’s Dentistry can be fun and challenging.
+Children’s Dentistry or Pediatric Dentistry can be fun and challenging.
 Children’s early life experiences are critical in shaping their way of thinking and feeling about the world around them.

 We recognize the physical, intellectual and emotional changes from infancy to adulthood and so we are here to support you and your children as your oral health advocates every step of the way.
 Our goal is to provide the very best advice and care for your children and to create positive experiences that last a lifetime.

-We recommend the first visit to be at around the age of 3, unless you have any questions or concerns earlier.
+We recommend your child’s first visit be at around the age of 3 unless you have any questions or concerns earlier.
 The approach taken for the first exam depends on your child’s age and disposition.
 You may be asked to sit in the chair with your child so they feel safe.

-A few tips for parents about your child’s first visit.
+A few tips for parents about your child’s first visit to the dentist.

 Read books with them about going to the dentist.
 These are some great Children’s Dentistry books that we read to our kids;

 - Just Going to the Dentist (Little Critter)

 - The Berenstain Bears Visit the Dentist

 - Speak positively about your own dental experiences